Littoral Combat Ship

 the existing LCS will become dedicated to anti-mine and with the improved design to surface and anti-sub roles.
 Some of the newer electronics will be installed in the remaining LCS.

 Dec'15/May'16 Report to Congress.
-The program has been cut from 52 ships to 40.
-Thirty-two will be completed per contract.
-The last 8 will be of one design called a frigate.
+The program has been divided from 52 ships to 32 and 20.
+Thirty-two will be completed per contract with the last 8 to be upgraded as block 1 design.
+The next 20 will be of one design, larger, called a frigate.
 Mine clearance portion has been scrubbed writing off $98M of failed development.
-The existing 11 MCM (mine countermeasures) will be retained (1989-94) exceeding life expectancy.
-Required efforts to reduce weight in frigate to accommodate a bigger gun include innovations such as reducing fuel load.
+The existing 11 MCM (mine countermeasures) will be retained (comm 1989-94) exceeding life expectancy.
+Required efforts to reduce weight in frigate to accommodate a bigger gun include innovations such as reducing fuel capacity.

 Comparison of Ship Types